 NOTE: First published 27 July 2020, updated on 14 January 2022.

-You might expect digital marketers to be excited about the promise of a new tool, but the move has been met with dismay by some members of the SEO community.
-The main criticism is that the RRT only supports a small subset of Google-approved schemas, whereas the SDTT is capable of validating all schema types (more on this below).
+You might expect digital marketers to have been excited about the promise of a new tool, but the move was initially met with dismay by some members of the SEO community.
+The main criticism was that the RRT only supported a small subset of Google-approved schemas, whereas the SDTT was capable of validating all schema types (more on this below).

-In this article, we’ll look at the differences between the two tools in greater depth and unpack some of the reasons why people are unhappy with the new RRT.
-To conclude, we’ll look at some of the alternative options should you find that the RRT doesn’t meet your needs going forwards.
+In this article, we’ll look at the differences between the SDTT and the RRT in greater depth and unpack some of the reasons why people were unhappy with the replacement tool.
+To conclude, we’ll look at some of the alternative options should you find that the RRT doesn’t meet your needs.

 - Comparing the Structured Data Testing Tool and the Rich Results Test

 What was the Structured Data Testing Tool?

 Originally launched in 2009, the Structured Data Testing Tool (SDTT) was a web-based platform for validating schema – a type of structured data that we add to pages so that Google understands what they are about.
 You could previously use it to test structured data either by manually checking a code snippet or entering a URL to validate your implementation of schema on a particular page.

 A simple tool in principle, the SDTT was something we used frequently in SEO.
 Whether adding LocalBusiness markup to a client’s location landing pages or improving how a blog appears in the search results with HowTo schema, the most important step is validating the implementation at the end.

 In response to criticism from SEOs, Google decided to migrate the old SDTT over to schema.org after initially deprecating it.
 Here, it lives on as the Schema Markup Validator, a tool which enables users to check the syntax and compliance of schema with schema.org standards.